Mallika1405/cse15l-lab-reports/lab1.md

 hello
 hello
 ```
-Working directory: The working directory was the `home` directory.
+Working directory: The working directory was the `/home` directory.

 Explanation: When I first ran this command, it gave me no output and no prompt for the nect command.
 On entering the word `hello`, it repeated that word back.
 The `cat` command with no arguments, usually reads from the standard input and it repeats the word given.